StefanosTheDev/TerminalTalksV2/terminal-talk/ProjectNotes/Notes.markdown

 Something I am weak at is understanding Props / Types in Typescript and when to use them in this.
 I think a Godo refersher on Typescript my be necessary for how I will use it in React .

+THis form process with the handle submit with the template is pretty interesting.
+Passing the OBJ as props .

+The process of how I am doing this Re-usable compoent

+In what cases is it appropatie for the Types folder.

+Very raree to use Props interfface out of the file.

+What is React Node.
+Do
+What does the OnSubmit passing do of how i finessed that.